The Classification of Clifford Gates over Qubits: Universal Construction

-and the inverse survives from $H^{-1}$.
-Remove the swaps, and observe that we have ancillas to remove any of the remaining single-qubit gates, so we can isolate each single-qubit gate, in particular $P_i \circ \G^{-1}(a_i)$, $P_1 \circ \G^{-1}(a_i)$ and their inverses.
-From this point on, everything we do for $H$ can be repeated for $H^{-1}$, which culminates in removing all the single-qubit gates, at which point we can remove the extra $\operatorname{T}_{2\ell}$ gate easily.
-Hence, let us ignore $H^{-1}$.
+Commute the first layer of gates through the swap and apply the swap rule.
+This leaves a tensor product of single-qubit gates, i.e., $P \circ \G(a_i)$ and its inverse, each of which we can isolate using the ancilla rule.

-Now let us repeat the procedure above starting from the $\mathfrak{C}(G)$, but stop short of applying the ancilla rule to qubit $2k+j$.
-The result is the first circuit depicted below, which is then simplified by an application of the swap rule, and gates $P_i \circ \G^{-1}(a_i)$ and $P_1 \circ \G^{-1}(a_i)$:
+Now let us repeat the procedure above starting from $\mathfrak{C}(G)$, but stop short of applying the ancilla rule to qubit $2k+j$.
+The result is the first circuit depicted below, which is then simplified by swapping the first two qubits, and adding gates $P \circ \G(a_i), \G(a_i)^{\dag} \circ P$:

-Notice that the topmost qubit is stabilized by $\G^{-1}(a_i)\ket{b_j}$, from which we can see that the ancilla rule immediately generates $\CNOT(b_j)$.
-Finally, we exploit the identity,